kibook/s1kd-tools/tools/s1kd-instance/README.md

 to identify that the instance was produced by this tool.
 A different code and name can be specified with the -G option.

+-H, --list-properties
+Create an XML report of all the applicability properties used in the specified CSDB objects.

 -h, -?, --help
 Show help/usage message.